aoles/shinyURL/README.md

 ## Use

-1. Add to 'server.R' the following lines:
+1. Add to 'server.R' the following line

         library('shinyURL')